A Tale of Two Cities: Plot of the second book

 In 1780, French émigré Charles Darnay is on trial in London for treason against the British Crown.
 The key witnesses against him are two British spies, John Barsad and Roger Cly.
 Barsad claims that he would recognise Darnay anywhere, but Darnay's lawyer points out that his colleague in court, Sydney Carton, bears a strong resemblance to the prisoner.
 With Barsad's testimony thus undermined, Darnay is acquitted.

-In Paris, the hated and abusive Marquis St. Evrémonde orders his carriage driven recklessly fast through the crowded streets, hitting and killing a child.
-The Marquis throws a coin to the child's father, Gaspard, to compensate him for his loss; as the Marquis drives on, the coin is flung back into the carriage.
+In Paris, the hated and abusive Marquis St. Evrémonde orders his carriage to be driven recklessly fast through the crowded streets, hitting and killing a child.
+The Marquis contemptuously tosses a coin at the child's father, Gaspard, to compensate him for his loss; as the Marquis drives on, the coin is flung back into the carriage.

 Arriving at his country château, the Marquis meets Darnay, his nephew and heir.
-Out of disgust with his aristocratic family, the nephew has replaced his surname (St. Evrémonde) with Darnay, an anglicised version of his mother's maiden name (D'Aulnais).
+Out of disdain for his aristocratic family the nephew has replaced his surname (St. Evrémonde) with Darnay, an anglicised version of his mother's maiden name (D'Aulnais).
 He despises the Marquis' views that "Repression is the only lasting philosophy.
 The dark deference of fear and slavery ... will keep the dogs obedient to the whip, as long as this roof [looking up to it] shuts out the sky."
 That night, Gaspard creeps into the château and stabs and kills the Marquis in his sleep.
 He avoids capture for nearly a year, but is eventually hanged in the nearby village.